admaunaloa/per_f4_c/README.md

 ## ALOHA!
-This project is a hardware abstraction (HAL) library for STM32 F4 micro-controller peripherals written in C.
+This project is a hardware abstraction (HAL) library for F4 series micro-controller peripherals written in C.
 The advantages of this libary are:
 * Fast execution!
 * Small size of executable